mlund/faunus/docs/_docs/energy.md

  `epsr`      |  Relative dielectric constant of the medium `utol=1e-5` |  Error tolerence for splining

-This is a multipurpose pair potential that handles several variants of electrostatic pair-potentials.
+This is a multipurpose potential that handles several electrostatic methods.
 Beyond a spherical cutoff, $R_c$, the potential is zero while if below,

 $$